-The Refunding Bonds are senior debt.
+The Refunding Bonds are senior debt under the MAT.
 Each purchaser of the Refunding Bonds consented by its purchase and execution of an investor letter to the terms and execution by the MAT Trustee of the Second Amended and Restated Master Agreement of Trust.
-The Second Amended and Restated Master Agreement of Trust will (1) be executed and become effective upon the receipt of the written consent of (a) the holders of all outstanding Bonds of each lien priority under the MAT and, (b) the Federal Lenders and (2) amend the MAT, among other changes, to convert the security on the Authority's outstanding revenue bonds from a gross revenue pledge to a net revenue pledge (resulting in the ongoing payment of Authority operating expenses ahead of the payment of debt service).
+The Second Amended and Restated Master Agreement of Trust.
+The Second Amended and Restated Master Agreement of Trust will (1) be executed and become effective upon the receipt of the written consent of (a) the holders of all outstanding Bonds of each lien priority under the MAT and, (b) the Federal Lenders (as defined in the MAT (currently, RD and EPA)) and (2) amend the MAT, among other changes, to convert the security on the Authority's outstanding revenue bonds from a gross revenue pledge to a net revenue pledge (resulting in the ongoing payment of Authority operating expenses ahead of the payment of debt service).